andradjaafara/downloading_era5/README.md

 # ERA5 Climate Data Download Tutorial with KrigR

 A practical guide for downloading and processing ERA5 climate data using the KrigR package in R based on my tested workflow (up to July 2025).
+I used R version 4.4.0.
 Package versions I used:
 - KrigR version 0.9.6.2.
 - tidyverse version 2.0.0
 - lubridate version 1.9.4